cjporteo/meta-layoffs-analysis/README.md

 # Meta Layoff Analysis - November 2022
-A brief analysis into the November 2022 Meta layoffs, examining which departments were impacted the most.
+A brief analysis into the November 2022 Meta layoffs, examining which departments and levels of seniority were impacted the most.

 # Preface

-Layoffs are a personal and saddening subject.
+Layoffs are a somber and saddening subject.
 Each datapoint making up this analysis represents someone who is currently in a tough situation, and I hope that everyone affected can find strength and land on their feet.

 For the sake of anonymity of those impacted, I've removed all **PII** (Personal Identifiable Information) in the cleaned dataset that I've pushed to GitHub.